Winterville Animal Clinic

 Dr. Anna McQuaid - Co-owner/Acupuncturist

-Dr. Anna McQuaid has worked at Winterville for 6 years.
+Dr. Anna McQuaid has worked at Winterville since 2015.
 Dr. Anna grew up in Jacksonville, Florida and received both her B.S. and DVM from the University of Florida.

 Dr. Anna's love of veterinary medicine started at a young age with a love for all animals, both large and small.
 Her career began with 10 years of equine practice where she focused on equine anesthesiology and surgery.
 Later she decided to extend her area of interest, and began working with small animals and focusing on Traditional Chinese Veterinary Medicine.
-Dr. Anna is a Certified Veterinary Acupuncturist and is also certified by the International Chiropractic Association.
+Dr. Anna is a Certified Veterinary Acupuncturist.
 She practices integrative medicine (using a combination of Eastern and Western medicine therapies, including herbs and acupuncture) to give her patients the best possible outcome.

 When not working at the clinic, Dr Anna spends time on her farm with her horses and dogs, loves spending time with her kids Ben and Lisey, riding horses, camping, and mountain biking